-The mirror pyramid structure is inspired by four window appearing consecutively the file is opened and it is prompted by a triangle of slight opacity.
+The mirror pyramid structure is inspired by four windows appearing consecutively the file is opened and it is prompted by a triangle of slight opacity.
 Its function is also to protect the main input data area of the project from hasty and half-backed changes of the figures in the area.
 You have to follow the INSTRUCTIONS FOR USERS on the right of the protected area.

 The designer formulated the next upper levels of the model as formal systems and set buttons for visiting them.
 A friendly operation with the Financial Model and correct work of the VBA-program code of some macros, use the bottoms (not the sheet tags) when browsing in the workbook.